zzz0906/LeetCode/README.md

 basical question.

 **you should know that you should add it to the nums1** I use insert then nums1's size changed.
 Thus, I need to use resize to apply for nums1.

+## 89. Gray Code
+bachelor's course digital circuits.
+LET me to review it.

+The principal: The highest number save and n xor n-1 => n-1

+We can use recursive for this problem!

+for 3 is equal to

+2's gray code

+reverse the gray code array. add 1 to the head

+0,2,3,1 => 00 01 11 10 => 110 111 101 100

+Remeber add 0 to the head like 0,1 because when I transfer a 0 or 1 to a two-sequence binary, it will not have zero at the head.

+faster than 8.35% of C++ online submissions for Gray Code.